brianmtreese/briantree.se/_posts/2023/08/2023-08-22-styling-html-radio-buttons-a-step-by-step-guide.md

 ### Want to See It in Action?

-Check out the demo code and examples of this technique in the in the codepen example below.
+Check out the demo code and examples of this technique in the codepen example below.
 If you have any questions or thoughts, don't hesitate to leave a comment.

 Remember that with a little creativity and some CSS, you can transform the appearance of HTML radio buttons to match your design while maintaining accessibility and usability!